weixi-feng/LayoutGPT/README.md

 You can also refer to the official repo of [GLIGEN](https://github.com/gligen/GLIGEN/tree/master), [GLIP](https://github.com/microsoft/GLIP) and [ATISS](https://github.com/nv-tlabs/ATISS/tree/master) for detailed guidance.
 For GLIGEN, download the [Box+Text](https://github.com/gligen/GLIGEN/tree/master#download-gligen-models) checkpoint and put it under ```gligen/gligen_checkpoints```.
 For GLIP, download the [backbone](https://github.com/microsoft/GLIP#installation-and-setup) and [GLIP-L](https://github.com/microsoft/GLIP#model-zoo) and put them under ```eval_models/GLIP/MODEL```.

-# Data Preparation
+## Data Preparation
 Our image layout benchmark NSR-1K and the 3D scene data split is provided under ```./dataset```.
 NSR-1K contains ground truth image layouts for each prompt extracted from the MSCOCO dataset.
+Download the [visual features](https://drive.google.com/file/d/11ypmlZW9CAepdkgDHfuVlCqbXGut0XsP/view?usp=sharing) of the train split for counting prompts and put it under ```./dataset/NSR-1K/counting/```

 For indoor scene synthesis, you need to additionally prepare the [3D-FRONT](https://tianchi.aliyun.com/specials/promotion/alibaba-3d-scene-dataset) and [3D-FUTURE](https://tianchi.aliyun.com/specials/promotion/alibaba-3d-future) datasets.
 You can directly refer to [ATISS](https://github.com/nv-tlabs/ATISS/tree/master#dataset) or follow the steps below: